cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl #group-in-map title="Using a group in a map"}

+The three entries of the group are written between the curly braces
+that create the map:
 Here, "age", "name", and "employer" are the names that turn into the
 map key text strings, and "int" and "tstr" (text string) are the types
 of the map values under these keys.